 Overlapped (hidden) part of the compartment should not contain any object which could be covered by an overlapping compartment.
-Figure 2.21 illustrates the problem using an incorrect map.
+Figure 2.21 on the following page illustrates the problem using an incorrect map.

 Figure 2.21: Example of an incorrect map.
 Overlapped compartments must not obscure other objects.